Skip to main content

 Reduced working hours for childcare Regardless of gender, employees can work a reduced number of hours until their child is in the third grade of elementary school.

-Nursing care leave Employees can take a leave in installments of up to a total of three years to care for a family member requiring nursing care.
+Nursing care leave Employees can take a leave in installments of up to a total of three years.

 Reduced working hours for nursing care Employees can work reduced hours for up to three years to care for a family member who requires nursing care.